Reading Time: 9 minutes 30 seconds

 Tips for creating an effective front squatting workout

 A front squat is a squat that is performed while holding a barbell except, unlike with a back squat, the bar is held in front of the chest.
 This places more force on the upper body while still working the glutes, hamstrings, and hips.

 Because of this posture, front squats are best suited for clients with good upper body strength and mobility.
 Wrist flexibility is also required to properly hold the barbell against the top of the chest.

 Incorporating front squatting in a client's fitness routine offers many advantages.
 The first is enhanced muscle growth.
 Like with back squats, front squats increase muscle mass in the lower body.
-They do this by working the quadriceps (quads), glutes, hips, and hamstrings.
+The front squat muscles worked primarily include the quadriceps (quads), glutes, hips, and hamstrings.